furtrade/EZquip/README.md

 - [GitHub](https://github.com/furtrade/EZquip/releases)

 ## Known Issues
-- Items that are BoE or still considered 'Tradeable' will fail to equip.
 - Some stat weights might be missing, while others might not be applicable to _retail.